 Vegan French onion soup is a plant-based spin on the French classic, complete with with crusty bread and melted cheese.
+Robust and flavorful, it’s super comforting on a chilly or rainy day.

 In traditional French onion soup, the non-vegan ingredient is beef broth, but we work around that by using dark miso or a veggie bouillon base.
 Just a tablespoon or two of these flavor-packed products gives the soup a robust broth, and eliminates the need for further salting.